-THA220 Movement for the Actor (A)
+THA220 Movement for the Actor

-Introduction to elements of stage movement techniques.
+Prerequisite: None.
+(Offered in alternate years) Introduction to elements of stage movement techniques.
 Basic principles will be explored through reading, discussion and class exercises.

-THA221 Stage Makeup (A)
+THA221 Stage Makeup

 Introduction to the basic elements of stage makeup including corrective, age, and fantasy makeup.
 More advanced studies of stage makeup will be explored through reading, discussion and class exercises.